Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 The Neoregelia is an epiphytic bromeliad.
 As such, these plants have compact root systems primarily used to anchor the plant and not for the uptake and retention of moisture and nutrients.

-Like all epiphytes, Neoregelia need a light, quickly draining mix that does not have a great deal of water holding capacity.
+Like all epiphytes, Neoregelia needs a light, quickly draining mix that does not have a great deal of water-holding capacity.

-According to the Bromeliad Society of Houston a very light, well-drained no-soil mixture of bark nuggets and peat is a good combination.
+According to the Bromeliad Society of Houston, a very light, well-drained no-soil mixture of bark nuggets, orchid bark, and peat moss is a good combination.

 The main thing to remember is that the “soil” is intended to simply hold the plant in place.